Theodufthir/dotfiles/README.md

 ## Installation

-Uses Nix, the repo contains a flake with default both a default and a homeManager packages
+Uses Nix, the repo contains a flake withboth a regular and a Home Manager package